pavedroad-io/roadctl/README.md

 # Roadctl
 Roadctl is a command line interface for:

-- Creating microservices, CRDs, and serverless functions from low-code templates
+- Creating microservices, CRDs, and serverless functions from low-code blueprints
 - Managing a preconfigured CI/CD pipeline
 - Controlling deployment options